sal55/langs/MDescr.md

         s
     end
 ````
-All the values in when-lists should not span a range of more than 500 from lowest to highest.
+All the values in when-lists should not span a range of more than 1000 from lowest to highest.
 If exceeded, `case` should be used.
+(See Hard-Coded Limits.)

 Any `u` following `when` can be a range, eg. `when '0'..'9'`.